debarundutta2001/TechnoHacks_EduTech/README.md

-Task 2 : Personal Portfolio Page-----> Build a personal portfolio website to showcase your skills, experience, and projects. ..........//
+Task 5 : Develop a countdown timer-----> Create a countdown timer that counts down from a set time to zero, with options to stop,reset, and restart the timer. ..........//